When looking to win back unengaged subscribers there are a lot of factors to be considered in order to do it well and to avoid risks.

 Automation campaigns allow you to set triggers for sending re-engagement campaigns so they can run as part of your automation programme, reducing the need to create large scale re-engagement campaigns for old segments.

-Inform your customer success manager if you plan to run a re-engagement campaign, as they can help advise the best way to set this up.
+Inform your Customer Success Representative if you plan to run a re-engagement campaign, as they can help advise the best way to set this up.

 Re-engaging large segments